 Wards 29 and 31 have a shared facility for carers who wish to stay overnight.
 It offers a quiet space for carers away from the ward with refreshment facilities.

 We are doing everything possible to keep our patients and visitors safe.
-We have reviewed our visiting in light of national guidance and our local Tier 3 status, and have made the decision to keep the following restrictions in place:
+We have reviewed our visiting rules in light of the staged easing of the national lockdown, and the following restrictions are now in place:

 Two parents or carers can swap in and out for visits/stays once every 24 hours.

 Labour Ward and Birth Centre

-Women are allowed to have one adult with them for the first dating ultrasound at around 12 weeks.
+Women are allowed to have one adult with them at all scans.
 This person should be the birthing partner or from the same household or bubble.

 AED department supportive visits

-One visitor will be allowed to be present where the patient is being treated in the resuscitation area or the High Dependency Unit of the Accident and Emergency department.
+One visitor will be allowed to be present where the patient is being treated in the resuscitation area or the High Dependency Unit section of the Accident and Emergency department.